top of page

 This program is a crucial next step in MIDDAY's current racial justice work.
 By providing a new generation of BIPOC dance artists with resources to create their own sense of purpose and belonging in the Greater Boston dance community, MIDDAY will continue to cultivate a sustainable and vibrant local dance sector.

-Copy of Copy of Copy of Copy of GOLF MATCH.png
+Copy of Copy of Copy of Copy of GOLF MATCH (1).png

 Program Description:

-In this eight month program, four early-career professional contemporary dancers (4 years of experience or less) will receive and commit to the following:
+In this nine month program, four early-career professional contemporary dancers (4 years of experience or less) will receive and commit to the following:

-• class stipends to take a minimum of 60 hours of dance classes over the course of the program (equivalent to one MIDDAY class and one additional Boston, Somerville, or Cambridge-based dance class of their choosing per week for 18-20 weeks);
+• class stipends to take a minimum of 60 hours of dance classes in Boston, Cambridge, and Somerville over the course of the program;

 • $500 personal stipend to use at their discretion;